Wandjuk Marika: Career

+Art

-His paintings expressed his people's traditional lore and spiritual beliefs, and included Djang'kawu Story (1960) and Birth of the Djang'kawu Children of Yelangbara (1982).
+Marika's paintings expressed his people's traditional lore and spiritual beliefs, and included Djang'kawu Story (1960) and Birth of the Djang'kawu Children of Yelangbara (1982).
 Djang'kawu is the founding ancestor of the Rirratjingu in traditional stories, who gave birth to the clan at Yalangbara.
 He also painted the story of the Wawilak sisters.
 The expression of these stories was part of his responsibility as a clan leader, and the skills were passed on by his father, Mawalan 1.
 Marika painted the Djang'kawu story for the Dhuwa side of the Yirrkala Church Panels in 1963.
 He painted the bottom right most portion of the panel, and his painting serves as the start of the panel.
 This was a very important painting because the Djung'kawu story is the creation story for the entire Dhuwa moiety.

 In a 1974 Marika was distressed to discover that an earlier painting, Sea life (Dreaming of the artist’s mother) (1959) had been turned into a tea towel.
 He discovered the reproduction in a store in Cairns (which had been manufactured in Holland) when on a trip there.
 He said at the time: “I was shocked when I walked into that shop, and when I saw it I was shocked and break my heart”.
 This painting expresses elements of his mother's Warramirri clan Dreaming and he was so distressed by this incident that he stopped painting for years; he said he lost his power to paint.
 It was then that he realized that Aboriginal artists needed some form of protection.
 In the Aboriginal News in 1976, Wandjuk wrote "It is not that we object to people reproducing our work, but it is essential that we be consulted first, for only we know if a particular painting is of special sacred significance, to be seen only by certain members of a tribe, and only we can give permission for our works of art to be reproduced."